 After all, many of the most popular ones involve considerable time for research and rely on expensive equipment.

-Successful podcaster also develop and refine their work over time.
+Successful podcaster also develops and refine their work overtime.
 Many of the most popular podcasts started out with a single podcaster and basic equipment.
 Some now have multiple full-time staff members, along with studios and high-tech equipment.
 These success stories show that podcasting can pay off in the long-term.

 How To Be Successful Podcasting (From A Guy With A Failed Podcast)